 - Take ZYTIGA tablets with water.

-- Men who are sexually active with a pregnant woman must use a condom during and for one week after treatment with ZYTIGA.
-If their sexual partner may become pregnant, a condom and another form of birth control must be used during and for one week after treatment with ZYTIGA.
+- Men who are sexually active with a pregnant woman must use a condom during and for 1 week after treatment with ZYTIGA.
+If their female partner may become pregnant, a condom and another form of birth control must be used during and for 1 week after treatment with ZYTIGA.
 Talk with your healthcare provider if you have questions about birth control.

 - If you miss a dose of ZYTIGA or prednisone, take your prescribed dose the following day.
 If you miss more than 1 dose, tell your healthcare provider right away.

 - Your healthcare provider will do blood tests to check for side effects.